BodbDearg/PsyDoom/docs/PsyDoom Lua Scripting.md

     int32   tag             -- Sector tag
     uint32  flags           -- Sector bit flags
-    uint8   ceil_colorid    -- Sector ceiling light color (PsyDoom extension, if '0' use normal sector light color) int32   numlines        -- Number of lines in the sector bool    hasthinker      -- If 'true' then there is an effect (floor mover etc.) operating exclusively on the sector (readonly)
+    uint8   ceil_colorid    -- Sector ceiling light color (PsyDoom extension, if '0' use normal sector light color) int32   numlines        -- Number of lines in the sector (readonly) bool    hasthinker      -- If 'true' then there is an effect (floor mover etc.) operating exclusively on the sector (readonly)

     GetLine(int32 index) -> line_t      -- Get a specific line in the sector or 'nil' if the index is out of range